 Learn more about Polderlunch, a communal meal hosted by Atelier NL and attended by the farmers of the Noordoostpolder.

-"We wanted to make tableware so that the vegetables prepared for dinner could be served from vessels made from the soil they came out of."
+"We wanted to make tableware so that the vegetables prepared for dinner could be served from vessels which were made from the soil they came out of."

 After collecting soil, Lonny and Nadine were ready to make clay.
-Then they sifted it into fine powder, removing any roots, twigs or shells that could cause cracking.
-The resulting powder was mixed with water and pressed the clay into molds.
-Polderceramic sets include a bowl, plate and cup - as well serving vessels and bulb vases inspired by Atelier NL's research into the evolution of dinner sets.
+They sifted it into a fine powder removing any roots, twigs or shells that could cause cracking.
+The resulting powder was mixed with water and the clay was pressed into moulds.
+The Polderceramic sets include a bowl, plate and cup, as well serving vessels and bulb vases inspired by Atelier NL's research into the evolution of dinner sets.
 According to Nadine, "Our grandmothers had a piece for every function, with all kinds of shapes and subtleties.
-For example, a potato bowl has two handles placed horizontally, but on a soup bowl they are vertical.
+For example, a potato bowl has two handles placed horizontally, but on a soup bowl, they are vertical.
 We played with how the embellishment changes the function."
 Although Atelier NL's Polderceramics nod to history and tradition, they are far from historical replicas from days of old.
-Rather, they link past to present using modern shapes that are sober and strong, rather like the farmers themselves - along with key embellishments that honor the legacy of Dutch tableware.
+Rather, they link past to present using modern shapes that are stoic and strong — like the farmers themselves — along with key embellishments that honour the legacy of Dutch tableware.